Opportunities with the

 Technician Position

-We also hire Winter Field Technicians to support our fieldwork during the snow and ice-covered months.
+Every year, we have opportunities for winter field technicians to help with our winter fieldwork during the snow and ice-covered months.
 This season largely focuses on winter predation along with maintaining a large array of trail cameras.

 Compensation: Monthly stipend provided